pitmonticone/www.julialang.org/README.md

 ## Build Previews on Netlify

 Currently, the build previews are run through [Logan Kilpatrick's](https://github.com/logankilpatrick) Netlify account.
-If the account goes offline and the previews are no longer availabe, all you need to do to restore them is sign up for Netlify, import a git repisitory (this repo), select the "gh-preview" branch, and then make the custom sub-domain "julialang.netlify.com".
+If the account goes offline and the previews are no longer available, all you need to do to restore them is sign up for Netlify, import a git repository (this repo), select the "gh-preview" branch, and then make the custom sub-domain "julialang.netlify.com".
 You should then be able to build the previews accordingly.

 ## FAQ